-Having dealt with the Care Funding issues arising from your relatives care requirements, it’s important that you plan ahead for your own potential care requirements.
+Having dealt with the care funding issues arising from your relative’s care requirements, it is important that you plan ahead for your own potential care requirements.

-It’s often a good idea to use the same firm of solicitors for your Trust as your solicitors acting for you in other matters, for example providing a Continuing Healthcare Funding Advisory Service or Retrospective Care Costs Claim Service as we already have a detailed understanding of your individual circumstances.
+It’s often a good idea to use the same firm of solicitors for your Trust as your solicitors in relation to other matters, for example, when providing our other Care Funding Services, as we already have a detailed understanding of your particular circumstances.

 What do our Care Planning Services cost?

-Like all our services, we will always offer you a free initial assessment of your requirements.
+We offer a free initial assessment of your requirements.

 If they believe that they can provide you with advice and assistance to plan for your future care funding requirements, they will clearly outline the costs of their advisory service.

 They will put you under no obligation to use their services and put you under no pressure to make any quick decisions.
 Our IFA’s are experts in the area of financial planning for care, so you can be sure that you will be receiving the best advice available.

 In terms of our Asset Protection Service, again we will offer you a free initial assessment of your circumstances based on a simple Asset Questionnaire.